Discus Photo sequence

 Photos 5 to 8

-The left side is kept strong to ensure that linear drive is maintained and that a balanced throwing position is achieved (Photos 9-10).
+The left side is kept strong to ensure that a linear drive is maintained and that a balanced throwing position is achieved (Photos 9-10).

-Care must be taken when using a wide right leg since it is difficult to keep the torso erect on entry when the easy thing to do is to lean back to compensate for the wide right leg.
+Care must be taken when using a wide right leg since it is challenging to keep the torso erect on entry when the easy thing to do is to lean back to compensate for the wide right leg.

-The 'many roads to Rome' saying applies here, since using a close right leg has also produced world records.
+The 'many roads to Rome' saying applies here since using a close right leg has also produced world records.

 Picture 6